mdenet-education-competition-2023/mdenet-education-competition-2023-euanChalmers02/README.md

 ```
 ## Possible Tool
 Based on the tool template example.
-This should be replicated for EGL and EOL
+This should be replicated for EGL and EOL.
+Inspiration for this can be taken from Epsilon Playground [^2].
 ```Java
 public class UMLTool  {